woossi0/suite/docs/usermanual/source/sysadmin/jvm/index.rst

 Setting the JVM
 ======================

-This section will discuss JVM (Java) settings for use with Boundless Suite.
+This section will discuss JVM (Java) settings for use with Boundless Server.

-We recommend using the Oracle JVM with Boundless Suite, as testing has shown that the Oracle JVM is significantly faster than other JVM implementations.
+We recommend using the Oracle JVM with Boundless Server, as testing has shown that the Oracle JVM is significantly faster than other JVM implementations.

 Specifically, we recommend using **Oracle JRE 8**.
 The current GeoServer release requires a Java 8 JVM.